Saturday, July 23rd 2011

 The road leads to John John’s Wood, today a rather posh area of London but once well outside its boundaries.
 In the 13th century, it was owned by the Knights Templar but when that order was dissolved it fell into the hands of the Knights of St John of Jerusalem, the Knights Hospitallers, from whom it takes its name.
 The present church was built in 1814.

 Next to the church is a pleasant garden or small park whose name, St John’s Wood Church Grounds, betrays its origins as the churchyard.
 It in fact predates the church itself having been bought to serve as a burial ground in 1807 though both church and burial ground were both consecrated together in 1814.

 Another famous institution, one that sets cricket enthusiasts’ hearts a-flutter with excitement, is just across the road: Lord’s Cricket Ground.
-Owned by Marylebone Cricket Club, this is in fact the third cricket ground founded by Thomas Lord, from whom it takes it name (nothing to do with aristocratic wielders of cricket bats).
+Owned by Marylebone Cricket Club, this is in fact the third cricket ground founded by Thomas Lord.

 Being about as interested in cricket as in watching paint dry, I was happy to take a bus up Finchley Road to this interesting place.
 (The paint here was at least already dry.)
 It is called the Camden Arts Centre, which perfectly describes its role and activities.

 The building was originally a public library, designed by Arnold S. Tayler, and opened in 1897.
 It remained a library until 1964 when its materials and activities were transferred to the new library in Swiss Cottage.
 A year later it re-opened as the Hampstead Arts Centre and in 1967 changed its name to the present one.
 In 1971, Camden Council transferred responsibility for the centre to three separate organizations though how that works I cannot imagine.
 The good news is that from what I saw on our visit, it does work.